swch/strivve-docs/src/pages/resources/credentials/index.md

 ### Credential Grant

-A OAuth token, known as a Credential Grant within the CardSavr platform is used to authenticate a principal identity during login.
-Credential grants must be acquired from CardSavr by a privileged user, typically for the purpose of Single Sign On.
+A OAuth token, known as a Credential Grant within CardSavr is the other meachanism used to authenticate a principal identity during login.
+Credential grants must be acquired from CardSavr by a privileged user, typically by the roles of cardholder\_agent or customer\_agent for the purpose of Single Sign On.

 ### Role

 There are multiple roles with different access privileges for CardSavr API services.
 A CardSavr User is assigned one role and only one role.
-Roles can be reassigned by a a user with a role of sufficient privileges, however role reassignment will not take effect until the next time the CardSavr user logins in.
+Roles can be reassigned by a user with a role of sufficient privileges, however role reassignment will not take effect until the next time the CardSavr user logins in.
 The following roles are available for partner usage:

--admin: Most privileged user.
+- **admin:** Most privileged user.
 This is typically a real person.
--analyst: User with read only access to reports.
+- **analyst:** User with read only access to reports.
 This is typically a real person.
--cardholder: A cardholder end user who can access their own information and place their card(s) on merchant sites.
+- **cardholder:** A cardholder end user who can access their own information and place their card(s) on merchant sites.
---cardholder_agent: A user restricted to creating cardholder users.
+- **cardholder_agent:** A user restricted to creating cardholder users.
 This is intended for front end applications performing creation of a cardholder user and acquiring a credential grant for them.
--customer_agent: The second most privileged user.
+- **customer_agent:** The second most privileged user.
 This is intended for backend applications performing a multitude of automated operations.
--customer_auditor: User with read only access to audit records.
+- **customer_auditor:** User with read only access to audit records.
--developer: 3rd most privileged user.
+- **developer:** 3rd most privileged user.
 This typically a real person developing applications and testing them in non production environments.

 ## Payment Card Credentials